About Lyon County

 Vital Records

 Vital records for Lyon County, Iowa, including birth and death certificates, are primarily maintained by the Iowa Department of Public Health Bureau of Health Statistics at 321 East 12th Street in Des Moines, Iowa 50319.
-However, the Lyon County Recorder's Office at 206 South Second Avenue in Rock Rapids also maintains some vital records and can assist with applications.
+However, Lyon County Recorder's Office at 206 South Second Avenue in Rock Rapids also maintains some vital records and can assist with applications.
 Birth certificates cost $20 for the first copy and $15 for each additional copy ordered at the same time.
 Death certificates cost the same: $20 for the first certified copy and $15 for additional copies.

 - Processing time is typically 7-10 business days for mail requests and immediate for in-person requests if the record is available locally.

-- Online ordering is available through the Iowa Department of Public Health's VitalChek service at www.idph.iowa.gov/health-statistics/vital-records, though additional service fees apply.
+- Online ordering is available through the Iowa Department of Public Health's VitalChek service at www.idph.iowa.gov/health-statistics/vital records, though additional service fees apply.

 Applicants must provide valid government-issued photo identification and demonstrate a direct and tangible interest in the record as required by Iowa Code Section 144.43.
 Eligible applicants include the registrant, immediate family members, legal representatives, and those with a court order.
 Birth records in Iowa are restricted for 100 years and death records for 80 years to protect privacy.